-In terms of leadership, 19% of those roles are held by women.
+In terms of leadership, 21% of those roles are held by women.
 There are three women and 10 men on our board of directors.

-Our mean gender pay gap has reduced from 7.3% in April 2017 to 4.9% in April 2019.
-Our median pay gap has increased slightly from 4.4% in April 2017 to 4.5% in April 2019.
+Our mean gender pay gap has reduced from 5.4% in April 2018 to 4.8% in April 2020.
+Our median pay gap has increased from 1.6% in April 2018 to 5.7% in April 2020.

 Our gender pay differences are significantly lower than the UK average* and reflect gender distribution in job role rather than any equal pay issues.
 In all four headline measures, the average rate of pay for men is higher than that of women.

 This is due to the fact that more men are in leadership roles than women and this has an impact on mean and median gender pay gap figures.

 For more information see our Gender Pay Gap report which also includes information about our culture, inclusion and diversity programme.

 * Office of National Statistics 2020: median gender pay gap in hourly pay ONS aver-age 15.5%.

 We are building a workforce that reflects the diversity of the community we serve, and we will continue to focus on improving all areas of diversity and inclusion.